Karnataka State Road Transport Corporation

 The Karnataka State Road Transport Corporation (KSRTC) is a state-owned public road transport corporation company in the Indian state of Karnataka.
 It is wholly owned by the Government of Karnataka.
-It serves routes to 31 districts and as well as to towns and cities in the southern part of Karnataka and connects it to the rest of the state and the states of Tamil Nadu, Kerala, Telangana, Andhra Pradesh, Maharashtra, Goa and the Union territory of Puducherry.
-In June 2021, Kerala State Road Transport Corporation KSRTC was awarded the acronym KSRTC by the Controller General of Patents Designs and Trade Marks, which is part of the Ministry of Commerce and Industry, Government of India when Kerala filed a case against Karnataka SRTC in response to a legal notice by the Karnataka SRTC to stop using the acronym KSRTC.
-As of April 2024, it has a fleet strength of 8837 vehicles.
+It serves routes to the state in Karnataka and connects it to the rest of the state and the states of Tamil Nadu, Kerala, Telangana, Andhra Pradesh, Maharashtra, Goa and the Union territory of Puducherry.
+In June 2021, Kerala State Road Transport Corporation KSRTC responded to a challenge by Karnataka with respect to the use of acronym KSRTC by the Controller General of Patents Designs and Trade Marks, which is part of the Ministry of Commerce and Industry, Government of India.
+But since Kerala had registered the name in 1965 and Karnataka copied it much later in 1975, The case was transferred to the Madras Highcourt and it ruled that since Karnataka SRTC had purchased the domain names online without verification, in advance and both states can use the acronym KSRTC in order to deescalate any dispute.
+As of April 2024, it has a fleet strength of more than 25000 vehicles.

 History

 Foundation

 Mysore Government Road Transport Department was inaugurated on 12 September 1948 with 120 buses.
-The transport department of The Mysore state administrated it until 1961.
+The transport department of The Mysore state administered it until 1961.